thedarksamurai/html5-Boilerplate/README.md

 # htmlboilerplate
-a HTML 5 boilerplate for reference for beginers and jr devs
+a HTML 5 boilerplate for reference for everyone